heinscr/schools/README.md

 - **District Browser** - Browse all Massachusetts school districts (356 districts)
 - **Interactive Map** - View district locations on OpenStreetMap (powered by Leaflet.js)
 - **Smart Geocoding** - Automatic address-to-coordinates conversion with fallback
+- **Smart Highlight** - Selecting district will highlight all towns on map
 - **Search by District** - Filter by district name
 - **Search by Town** - Find districts by town name
 - **District Details** - View detailed information in JSON format